 Strong glutes stabilize your pelvis and help protect your hips from injury.
 Similarly, when your hips are protected, your lower back is also free of pain.
 When your pelvis is stable, it also takes the pressure off your knees and ankles, which can overcompensate otherwise.
 All around, strong glutes lead to a pain-free body.

 Related: How To Treat Hip Pain

 3. Improves Athletic Performance

 Strong glutes are also key to athleticism: they boost your agility, speed, and overall athletic performance.
 Especially if you’re a runner, strong glutes help propel you farther and faster, not to mention they reduce the impact your feet have to take every time they strike the ground.

-Now that you know the importance of working your glute muscles aside from that coveted bubble butt appearance, here are the seven exercises that will take your butt from flat to firm, lifted, and strong.
-Squats are known for their ability to build beautiful backsides, but we’ve also added plyometric movements to this workout—plyometrics make a huge difference in building muscle quickly.
+Now that you know the importance of working your glute muscles, let’s get into the exercises: Squats are known for their ability to build beautiful backsides, but we’ve also added plyometric movements to this workout—plyometrics make a huge difference in building muscle quickly.

 You can incorporate these movements into your existing workouts, or do them all together for one killer, butt-kicking workout!
 If you do them all together, perform 8-10 repetitions of each exercise.
 These moves are all bodyweight except for the resistance band butt blaster—but this move can be modified without the resistance band, too.

 Here are seven of the best exercises to turn a flat booty into a firm, bubble butt:

 1. Basic Squat